so0k/powerline-kubernetes/README.md

         "show_default_namespace": false, // do not show namespace name if it's "default" "alerts": [
-          "live", // show line in different color when namespace matches "cluster:live"  // show line in different color when cluster name and namespace matches ]
+          "live", // show line in different color when namespace matches "cluster:live"  // show line in different color when cluster name and namespace match ]
     }
 }
 ```

 By default the segment will look for the Kubernetes config under `~/.kube/config`.

 ## License

 Licensed under the [MIT License](LICENSE).